 Before you get to the rewarding part of mentoring young women for their future, there are just a few administrative steps.
 As a MyRoad volunteer mentor, you must be over 18 years old and reside in Australia.
-You'll need to be willing to obtain a Working with Children Check in the state or territory in which you live, and undergo 2 hours of online training.
+You'll need to be currently in employment and willing to obtain a Working with Children Check in the state or territory in which you live, as well as undergo 2 hours of online training.

 You'll need a computer with webcam and microphone (full tech support and training will be provided).
-You'll also need some industry / work experience that you can draw on.
+You'll also need to be good with computers and have excellent verbal communication skills.

 You'll be talking to young women in small groups of 3 to 5, usually in a school setting, around structured modules to do with work-readiness (ie getting them ready for the world of work by sharing your experiences).
 Topics include: workplace relationships, resilience and teamwork.

 You'll also share with students a series of module support videos showcasing different jobs and careers.